piercelab/antibody_benchmark/scripts/README.md

 2. Run the get_antibody_benchmark.pl script, or the get_antibody_benchmark_camelids.pl script.
 For example "./get_antibody_benchmark.pl > bound_unbound_pdbs.txt".
 3. Run the get_cases.pl script on that output.
 For example: "./get_cases.pl bound_unbound_pdbs.txt > cases.txt".

-Example output files from step #2 are provided in the example direcotry for reference ("bound_unbound_pdbs.txt", "bound_unbound_pdbs.camelids.txt").
+Example output files from step #2 are provided in the example directory for reference ("bound_unbound_pdbs.txt", "bound_unbound_pdbs.camelids.txt").
 These represent redundant PDBs and cases, and may be useful for users who would like to investigate alternative versions of structures in docking and affinity prediction.